exadel-inc/etoolbox-authoring-kit/ui.apps/src/main/content/jcr_root/apps/authoring-toolkit/depends-on/README.md

 ##### Query Reference Syntax

 There are two versions of references available in the Queries:
- - Single reference:  `@reference`.
-Single reference starts from the @ symbol in the query, it allows to access a defined field value.
+ - 'Single' reference: `@reference`.
+'Single' reference starts from the `@` symbol in the Query, it allows you to access a defined field value.
-Single reference should reference existing field and will not be reattached on dynamic DOM change.
+'Single' reference should reference an existing field and will not be reattached on dynamic DOM change.
- - Multiple reference: `@@reference`.
-Starts from double @ symbols.
-Allows to access a group of field values marked by the same reference name.
+ - 'Multiple' reference: `@@reference`.
+Starts from double `@` symbols.
+Allows you to access a group of field values marked by the same reference name.
- Multiple reference always returns array in the query.
+ 'Multiple' reference always returns an array in the Query.

-Note: multiple reference triggers query update on any group update: changing some of group fields value, adding or removing referenced field.
+Note: 'multiple' reference triggers query update on any group update: changing some of group’s fields value or adding/removing a referenced field.
-So usage of multiple reference can slow down queries performance.
+So usage of a 'multiple' reference can slow down Queries’ performance.

-Reference cannot be named 'this', because 'this' is reserved to refer to the value of the current element Reference name is not necessary for referencing current element by `@this`.
+Reference cannot be named 'this', because 'this' is reserved to refer to the value of the current element.
+The current element can be referenced using `@this` reference.
+It is not necessary to specify a reference name in this case.

-Area to find referenced field can be narrowed down by providing the Scope.
+The area to find a referenced field can be narrowed down by providing the Scope.
-Scope is a CSS Selector of the closest container element.
+The Scope is a CSS Selector of the closest container element.
-Scope is defined in parentheses after reference name.
+The Scope is defined in parentheses after the reference name.

 Examples:
 * `@enableCta (coral-panel)` - will reference the value of the field marked by `dependsOnRef=enableCta` in bounds of the closest parent Panel element.
 * `@enableCta (.my-fieldset)` - will reference the value of the field marked by `dependsOnRef=enableCta` in bounds of the closest parent container element with "my-fieldset" class.
 * `@@enableCta (coral-multifield)` - will reference all values of the fields marked by `dependsOnRef=enableCta` in bounds of the closest multifield.

-"Back-forward" CSS selectors are available in the Scope syntax, i.e. we can define CSS selector to determinate parent element and then provide selector to search the target element for scope in bounds of found parent.
+"Back-forward" CSS selectors are available in the Scope syntax, i.e. we can define the CSS selector to determine the parent element and then provide a selector to search the target element for scope in bounds of the found parent.
-Back and forward selectors are separated by '|>' combination.
+Back and forward selectors are separated by '|>'.

 For example:
 * `@enableCta (section |> .fieldset-1)` - will reference the value of the field marked by `dependsOnRef=enableCta` in bounds of element with `fieldset-1` class placed in the closest parent section element.

 ##### Multiple Actions
- Multiple actions with queries could be defined.
+Multiple actions with Queries can be defined.
- Single query/action should be separated by ';' and placed in the same order.
+Queries/Actions should be separated by ';' and placed in the same order.
- The number of actions should match the number of queries.
+The number of Actions should match the number of Queries.

- Action static params could be passed though data attributes with special syntax:
+Static action’s params can be passed through data attributes with the following syntax:
- - for a single and first action `data-dependson-{action}-{paramName}` can be easily accessed and used from action, e.g. `data-dependson-validate-msg` will be used by validate action as invalid state message
+ - for a single and first action `data-dependson-{action}-{paramName}` can be easily accessed and used from action, e.g. `data-dependson-validate-msg` will be used by `validate` action as invalid state message
- - for multiple actions of the same type additional actions params should end with `-{index}` (1 for the second action, 2 for the third). e.g. `data-dependson-validate-msg-1` will be used by second validate action as invalid state message
+ - for multiple actions of the same type additional actions params should end with `-{index}` (1 for the second action, 2 for the third). e.g. `data-dependson-validate-msg-1` will be used by second `validate` action as invalid state message

-#### Authoring Toolkit DependsOn annotations
+#### Authoring Toolkit DependsOn Annotations

-* `@DependsOn` - to define single DependsOn Action with the Query.
+* `@DependsOn` - to define a single DependsOn Action with the Query.
 Multiple annotations per element can be used.

-* `@DependsOnRef` - to define referenced element name and type.
+* `@DependsOnRef` - to define a referenced element name and type.
 Only a single annotation is allowed.

-* `@DependsOnTab` - to define DependsOn query with `tab-visibility` action for tab.
+* `@DependsOnTab` - to define a DependsOn Query with tab-visibility Action for a tab.

-#### Debug info
+#### Debug Info

-DependsOn produce 3 types of debug notifications:
+DependsOn produces three types of debug notifications:

-- Critical errors: DependsOn will throw an Error on configuration mismatch (like unknown action name, illegal custom accessor registration, etc)
+- Critical errors: DependsOn will throw an Error on a configuration mismatch (like unknown action name, illegal custom accessor registration, etc.)
-- Error messages: not blocking runtime messages (query evaluation errors, unreachable references, etc)
+- Error messages: not blocking runtime messages (Query evaluation errors, unreachable references, etc.)
 - Warn messages: potentially unexpected results warning

 A couple of useful APIs can be used in runtime to check the current DependsOnState.
 The following expressions can be evaluated in the browser console: